Is2dann/Iceman-Media-new/README.md

 ***

 ## Wireframes
-Below are the designs that used to build the site.
+Below are the designs that were used to build the site.

 | Landing page |
 | ------- |